pchristensenB/folder-tree-report/README.md

 <img src="/img/box1.png" width="90%" height="90%">

-3. The app needs to be custom app, call it 'Folder Tree Report' or similar and fill out the details (the options are only for Box tracking purposes and will not limit your app in any way)
+3. The app needs to be custom app, call it 'Folder Tree Report' or similar and fill out the details
 4. Choose User Authentication (OAuth 2.0) as the authentication method
 5. Make sure it has read and write scope